 Raise up to $5M* annually on Title3Funds.com.
 Our team will help you craft your investment pitch into a unique web page, and raise capital from investors online.
 Ultimately, funding the next phase of your growth with a bigger and stronger community behind you.

 Rolling Close Withdrawals

 After reaching your minimum funding goal, you can withdraw funds to utilize newly raised capital while continuing to raise up to $5M*.

 Learn more about raising capital

 Crowdfunding is a financing method in which money is raised through soliciting small individual investments or contributions from a large number of people.
 Under rules adopted by the SEC in 2016, businesses may raise capital with Regulation Crowdfunding which allows companies to offer and sell securities to the investing public.
 Learn more here.

 Through the process of crowdfunding, you will gain a passionate squad of evangelists who are rooting for your success.
 This group of devotees could provide you with a steady stream of feedback, a ready-made focus group, an expanded network, free PR, and deeper connections to the people who matter most.
 By turning your customers into owners, you are opening the door for assistance and maximizing your chances of success.
 Someone with a vested stake in your company is a much more valuable asset than a standard customer.

-Welcome!
-We are happy to guide you through the Crowdfunding process and strongly believe that the first step is self-education.
-We suggest you start by reading through all of our Frequently Asked Questions for Businesses and also reviewing our Glossary of Terms.
-Once you are familiar with the logistics, you may want to dig deeper and learn more about both crowdfunding and investing.
+The first step is self-education.
+We suggest you start by reading through all of our Frequently Asked Questions and review our Glossary of Terms.
+Once you are familiar with the logistics, dig deeper and learn more about both crowdfunding and investing.
 We also recommend reading through the wealth of information offered on the following websites: